joebywan/joebywan.github.io/_posts/2024-04-13-how-long-should-you-be-an-associate.md

 If you flick back through my previous articles, I've discussed job hunting tips, projects you can do, things to study.
 Happy to answer any questions if you've got any.

-## How long should I be a juniour for?
+## How long should I be a junior for?

 I believe someone dedicated to moving up should be aiming for 1-2 years.

 ![Picture_Example]({{ site.baseurl }}/images/moving-on-up.jpg)

-The thing to take into account is that juniour roles, the expectation is to increase your independence (requiring less hand-holding, shadowing, training etc) along with your job specific knowledge (tech stack/experience in the role etc).
+The thing to take into account is that junior roles, the expectation is to increase your independence (requiring less hand-holding, shadowing, training etc) along with your job specific knowledge (tech stack/experience in the role etc).

 So I find doing that usually involves just continuing study.
 Keep learning, whether it's doing certifications, building things, reading things, whatever it takes.
 As long as it reduces the time required to perform your tasks, and the load on your seniours to assist you completing tasks, you're on the right path.